aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-sdk/ai-speech-sdk.md

 ### Objectives:

-* Learn how to use Language SDKs to communicate with our language service endpoints.
+* Learn how to use speech SDKs to communicate with our speech service endpoints.

 <!-- ### Prerequisites:
 * Familiar with Python programming is required